code-farzi-baniya/monte-carlo-simulation/README.md

 # Practical Application of Monte Carlo Phenomenon

-This repo is part of the Minor Project under Dr. Rishu Chaujar, Assistant Prof. Delhi Technological University.
+This repo is part of the Personal Exploratory Project

 Title : Using Randomness To Our Advantage   “Monte Carlo Simulations”.